4,576 words: approx. 30 minutes

-Once they were seated, she said, “Mr. Bacon, the chief briefed me on your circumstances after he interviewed you in his beautifully appointed holding room.
+Once the officers and Mort were seated, she said, “Mr. Bacon, the chief briefed me on your circumstances after he interviewed you in his beautifully appointed holding room.
 My file says all the Taser did was put you in oblivion for a few seconds, and now you’re fine.
 Good.
 We aren’t going to apologize for wrecking your suicide-by-cop scheme.
 You didn’t know we do things differently in Temple.
 Tasers only.”

 She softened her voice.
 “Got the story on you.
 Obviously you’re very depressed.
 First things first.
 You’re going to get counseling for as long as it takes.
-Part of your sentence.
+I’m making it part of your sentence.
 But right this second, I need to know – Lina needs to know – do you still intend for your will to stand?”

-“It’s the least I can do to make up for the trouble I caused everybody.
+Mort peered around, then fixed on the judge.
+“It’s the least I can do, Your Honor, to make up for the trouble I caused everybody.
 I want to sign over everything today.”
 He paused, glanced off the judge to Lina.
-“Can I make one condition?
-Can Lina visit me in prison at least once a month?”
+“Can I make one condition, please?
+Can Lina visit me in prison at least once a mo–?”

-Judge Struthers, letting her head slump, contorted her face.
-“Ahh, glad you brought that up.
+“Ahh!”
+Judge Struthers said, wobbling a finger.
+“Glad you brought that up.
 We indeed do things differently here in Temple.
 Yes, there is a minimum 20 years for kidnapping.
-But we judges have discretionary powers you won’t believe.
-I’m suspending all but five because of the unusual circumstances and your very best efforts to make amends for what you did.”
+But we judges have discretionary powers that will knock your underwear off.
+I’m suspending all but five of the 20 because of the unusual circumstances and your very best efforts to make amends for what you did.”

 The judge leaned forward on her forearms and narrowed her eyes at Mort.